eslick/cl-langutils/README.md

 read-and-tag-file ( file )
 ----------------------------------------------------------------------
 Input:

-A path string or a path object
+- file - A path string or a path object

 Output:
 A string with tag annotations of the contents of file